George Clooney thought 'this was it' after near-fatal bike crash

 Fortunately, despite the spectacular crash, he did not sustain serious injuries and the only consequence he suffered was that his wife Amal Clooney has since banned him from riding motorcycles.

-Married since 2014, he revealed in the interview that, before meeting his wife, he thought he would remain a bachelor, albeit one of the most eligible bachelors in Hollywood.
+Married since 2014, he revealed in the interview that before meeting his wife, he thought he would remain a bachelor, albeit one of the most eligible ones in Hollywood.

 "And I was like, 'Oh, actually, this has been a huge empty space.'"

-For the past year, he has been happily working from home with his wife and kids, isolating themselves as a precaution due to his age as well as because his son is asthmatic.
+For the past year, he has been happily working from home with his wife and kids, isolating themselves as a precaution due to his age and also because his son is asthmatic.

 "I cut my own hair and I cut my kids' hair and I'm mopping and vacuuming and doing the laundry and doing the dishes every day," he said.